trixi-framework/TrixiBottomTopography.jl/docs/src/function.md

 spline_func(x) = spline_interpolation(spline_struct, x)
 ```

-This defines the cubic B-spline interpolation function with not-a-knot end condition and smoothing with respect to variable `x`.
+This defines the cubic B-spline interpolation function with not-a-knot end condition and smoothing with respect to variable `x` because of how we defined `spline_struct` previously.
 If we want to visualize the interpolation function with 100 interpolation points, we define:
 ```julia
 # Define interpolation points
 n = 100